From A Wiki of Ice and Fire

 |TV series||Season 1 | Season 2 | Season 3 | Season 4|

-Lord Varys, called "the Spider", is the enigmatic member of the small council and Master of Whisperers, or spymaster, for the Iron Throne of the Seven Kingdoms.
-In the TV series he is played by Conleth Hill.
+Lord Varys, called "the Spider", is an enigmatic member of the small council and the master of whisperers, or spymaster, for the Iron Throne of the Seven Kingdoms.
+In the television adaptation Game of Thrones he is played by Conleth Hill.

 He prefers comfortable clothing, fine silks (often in outrageous colors), velvets, the richest damasks and soft slippers that allow him to walk without making any sound.
 His outward manner is obsequious, mysterious, and squeamish.
 He is a master of disguise and can easily change his appearance, gait, smell, and costume to become unrecognizable.